RO-ENPatcher/RO-ENPatcher.github.io/README.md

 ```
 •Compatible with all ROO(Korea,Japan,Taiwan).
 •Auto Update(Everytime the game updates the patcher will auto translate by clicking patch button).
-•Download Manual Mode (if auto patch is not working, or user doesn't want an auto patch)
+•*Removed for now*Download Manual Mode (if auto patch is not working, or user doesn't want an auto patch)
+Auto Launch Settings(Automatically launch Ragnarok Origin after patching).
 ```